Get government loans to help with paying debt and bills.

 The federal government has an assistance program that will connect troubled businesses and others with interest-free, deferred-payment loans of up to $35,000.
-The program, called America's Recovery Capital (ARC), is a result of the stimulus plan and the government funding that was issued as a result of it.
+The program, called America's Recovery Capital (ARC), is a result of government funding that was issued to help small to mid size business owners as well as entrepreneurs.
 These loans can be used to pay for mortgages, credit card debts or bills, lines of credit, capital leases, utility bills, or even notes payable to creditors or vendors.
 So the program is flexible in what type of obligations can be paid using the funds.

 Those who take advantage of this government debt reduction program do not have to start paying the money back to their lender for a 12 month period of time.
 The loans being issued will also have lower interest rates, longer repayment terms and also allow more flexible collateral requirements than standard bank loans.
 Also, read how the government is putting pressure on banks to offer additional credit card debt relief.